 Here, I will share one of my experiences with a company related to standardization.

-I have worked with a company where my task as a consultant was to help create systems, processes, and related procedures to increase their own productivity and, therefore, profitability.
-In the beginning, my task was to conduct interviews and record the current situation to see what exists, how it works, and what are the outputs of their current systems.
+I have worked with a company where my task as a consultant was to help create systems, processes, and related procedures to increase their productivity and, therefore, profitability.
+In the beginning, my task was to conduct interviews and record the current situation to see what exists, how it works, and the outputs of their current systems.
 When I reviewed the figures, I have noticed that the current system brings large problems.
-Even the average margin of the company provides the potential for very high profitability, still, this high-profit margin does not provide what the entrepreneur wants.
+Even the company’s average margin provides the potential for very high profitability.
+Still, this high-profit margin does not provide what the entrepreneur wants.
 Somewhere over 50% margin bring only 8% profit after deduction of material costs and employees.

-Normally, the entrepreneur also has noted this from the records in the books.
-Still, clearly, the problem is not high material costs, inventory, or fixed costs that exist despite the sales volume.
-This is caused by the processes or the mechanics pursued through those processes and human activities in the processes.
+Typically, the entrepreneur has noted this from the records in the books.
+Still, the problem is not high material costs, inventory, or fixed costs despite the sales volume.
+The problem is because of the processes or the mechanics pursued through those processes and human activities.

 Process Variations as Problem

-One of the first discoveries during the recording of the current situation was big variations of required time for making one of its main products.
-These products, on the other side, bring the biggest amount of income.
+During the recording of the current situation, one of the first discoveries was significant variations of the required time for making one of its main products.
+On the other side, these products bring the most significant income.
 The survival of the company will depend on this income.
 There were cases for the same product, produced with the same materials, delivered by the same suppliers to be produced at different times.
-Once it is produced for 10 days, then the next order time was 24 days, and for some orders months.
+Sometimes they produce the product in ten days.
+But, sometimes, the next order realization time was 24 days, and sometimes months.

-Now, the question is, why this happens?
-We have the same process, the same raw materials, the same suppliers, the same employees… And still, production time varies.
+Now, the question is, why does this happen?
+We have the same process, the same raw materials, the same suppliers, the same employees.
+And still, production time varies.
 Higher production time simultaneously increases working hours, so they quickly start eating that margin of over 50%.
-Some customers start canceling their order because the contract is specifically defined when they have the product totally functional.
+Some customers start canceling their orders because the contract defines explicitly when the product is totally functional.
 Again, the company is losing the advantage of a high-level margin.
-That’s a serious problem.
+This is a serious problem.

 Work Mistakes as a Problem